Forty-seven tasks in one week. Branches created, PRs submitted, code reviewed. The dashboard was green. The metrics looked great. And JJ was furious.

 “It’s doing things, but it doesn’t know why it’s doing them.
 It fixed a bug in the login flow, but the goal is to ship the MVP by Friday.
 Is the login bug blocking that?
 I don’t know.
 I don’t think it knows either.”

-The solution was giving each project a memory file—a persistent context that explains what the project is, what we’re trying to achieve, and what state it’s in.
+The solution was giving each project a memory file.
+Not a log.
+Not a conversation history.
+A persistent context document that explains what the project is trying to achieve and what state it’s in.

 ## Current State